desaiumang/PDF-Translate-Using-Django/README.md

 # PDF-Translate-Using-Django
 This project was meant for hands-on learning of Django MVC framework.
 It reads the texts from a PDF and translates it into the selected language.
 The original PDF and the translated PDF are stored on the server in media directory.
+Keep scrolling to know how to setup this project.

 ![Screenshot (52)](https://user-images.githubusercontent.com/39291426/115433514-4892c500-a225-11eb-9099-2c5723e495ee.png)